AMReX-Astro/Castro/docs_new/source/Hydrodynamics.rst

 Riemann Problem
 ---------------

- has three main options for the Riemann solver—the Colella & Glaz solver :raw-latex:`\cite{colglaz}` (the same solver used by Flash), a simpler solver described in an unpublished manuscript by Colella, Glaz, & Ferguson, and an HLLC
+Castro has three main options for the Riemann solver—the Colella & Glaz solver :raw-latex:`\cite{colglaz}` (the same solver used by Flash), a simpler solver described in an unpublished manuscript by Colella, Glaz, & Ferguson, and an HLLC